apernet/hysteria-website/docs/docs/advanced/FD-Control.md

 # FD Control Protocol

+> This feature is mainly used for developing Android proxy apps.

 The Hysteria client supports sending the file descriptor (fd) of outbound QUIC connections to any process listening on `fdControlUnixSocket`.

 **Note:** `fdControlUnixSocket` is currently only effective for outbound QUIC connections.
 Third-party Android clients using this feature will need to handle additional DNS resolution requests for the Hysteria server domain, or make sure that the `server` option in the Hysteria client config is an IP address, not a domain.